Greeks in Germany: History

 Significant immigration from Greece to Germany started around 1700, when the Ottoman Empire opened its borders.
 The first community was found in Leipzig at this time.

-The second wave of immigration was when Otto of Wittelbach became King of Greece as Otto of Greece.
+A second wave of immigration occurred in and after 1832 when Otto of Wittelbach (1815—1867) became King of Greece as Otto of Greece.
 Many Greeks came as students to Bavaria.

-The Greek population of today came mostly after World War II.
-West Germany needed employees for their expanding industry.
-In East Germany, Greek communists came as political refugees until 1973.
+The last major wave took place following World War II, most Greeks arriving during this time.
+In those post-war years, West Germany sought workers for their expanding industries, while East Germany provided safe haven for Greek communists.

 Many Greek children were involuntarily relocated to the German Democratic Republic by the Communist rebels during the Greek Civil War.

 Education

-The first Greek schools were created because of the number of Greeks immigrating over to Germany.
+The first Greek schools were created because of the number of Greeks immigrating to Germany.
 Since the first Greek school built in 1960 and up until 1990, over 1 million Greeks had immigrated to Germany.
-About 800,000 of those Greeks had after either a long-term or a short term stay had gone back to Greece.
+About 800,000 of those Greeks had after either a long-term or a short term stay gone back to Greece.
 Nowadays, every fifth of an estimated 47,000 students of Greek origin attends one of 35 Greek schools in Germany.